-Contribute your professional skills in finance, human resources, business, and other disciplines as a volunteer consultant with nonprofits across Washington State.
-We are in high demand for volunteers with strategic planning, board development, or marketing skills this season.
-Our Service Corps is an on-call “pool” of professionals whom we contact when a specific project calls for their skill set.
-You decide if the project and timing are of interest to you.
+Our Executive Service Corps is an on-call “pool” of professionals we contact when a project calls for their skill set.
+You decide if the project is of interest to you!
 If it’s not the right time, we place you back in the pool to await the next opportunity.
-If you do accept, you’ll most often work with at least one other Service Corps member, plus representatives of the nonprofit you’re working with.
-Project length varies, but consultants should plan to work 6-12 hours a month for an average duration of 2 to 4 months.
-For more information, please contact Yalonda Allen-Sinde at email@example.com.
+If you do accept, you’ll generally work with another service corps member.
+Project lengths vary but consultants should plan to work 6-12 hours a month for 2-4 months.
+Below are some frequently needed skills and some current opportunities.

 If you are contacted for a project, we ask that you respond promptly with a "yes, contact me" or "not interested" (no explanation needed).
 This allows us to match nonprofits with consultants efficiently and save time.

 If you will not be available for a month or more, please let us know that you would like to be put on blackout.
 We can note the dates you are not available on your record and avoid contacting you when you are unavailable.

 Email Christina Rogel at Christina@501commons.org, to let us know if a project below interests you.

 Executive Recruitment - Looking for volunteers with skills in recruitment.
 Activities include reviewing existing job description, conducting compensation review, recommend and manage recruitment postings, developing a screening and hiring process, and supporting interviews.
 Expect to spend 6-12 hours a month for 2-4 months.

 Compensation Projects - Looking for volunteers with skills in compensation policy and analysis to.
 Expect to spend 6-12 hours a month for 2-4 months